May 22 - 26, 2017

-Cancellation Policy: Registration cancellation requests must be in writing and must be received by us no later than Monday, April 22, 2013.
-Please send cancellation requests to Carolyn Wright’s attention via email (firstname.lastname@example.org) or fax (716-645-2975).
-No refunds will be given after April 22, 2013.
+Cancellation Policy: Registration cancellation requests must be in writing and must be received by us no later than Monday, April 24, 2017.
 A $100 processing fee will apply to ALL registration cancellations.
+Please send cancellation requests to Carolyn Wright’s attention via email (email@example.com) or fax (716-645-2975).
+No refunds will be given after Monday, April 24, 2017.
 There will be no refunds for individuals who register for the workshop but do not attend.

 Intended Audience: The workshop is open to anyone interested in science education, including high school teachers and international teachers.
 Past workshops have included instructors of biology, chemistry, physics, astronomy, computer science, mathematics, geology, geography, psychology, anthropology, nursing, dentistry, medicine, engineering, science education, and other related disciplines.